SRDeveloperVishal/SRDeveloperVishal/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Django project.
+- 🔭 I’m currently working on Django & Php project.
 - 🌱 I’m currently learning python and javascript.
 - 👯 I’m looking to collaborate on anything that is frontend related.
 - 🤔 I’m looking for help with javascript, python and django framework.